scipy/scipy/doc/source/tutorial/ndimage.rst

     above.

-    The :func:`center_of_mass` function calculates the center of mass of the of the object with label(s) given by *index*, using the *labels* array for the object labels.
+    The :obj:`center_of_mass` function calculates the center of mass of the of the object with label(s) given by *index*, using the *labels* array for the object labels.
 If *index* is None, all elements with a non-zero label value are treated as a single